aafgani/micro-ala-ala/README.md

 # Microservices Architecture with Azure Container Apps
 ## 📌 Overview
-This project is a cloud-native application built with ASP.NET technologies, split into several independently deployable services hosted using Azure Container Apps.
-It started as a modular monolith and evolved into a mini-microservices architecture for better scalability, CI/CD isolation, and cloud-native readiness.
+This project is a cloud-native application built with ASP.NET technologies, split into several independently deployable services hosted using **Azure Container Apps**.
+It started as a modular monolith and evolved into a **mini-microservices architecture** for better scalability, CI/CD isolation, and cloud-native readiness.

 The solution consists of: